keras-team/keras-io/guides/md/keras_cv/retina_net_overview.md

 eval_ds = eval_ds.map(unpackage_tfds_inputs, num_parallel_calls=tf.data.AUTOTUNE)
 ```

-Next, lets batch our data.
-In KerasCV object detection tasks it is recommended that
+Next, let's batch our data.
+In KerasCV object detection tasks, it is recommended that
 users use ragged batches.
 This is due to the fact that images may be of different
 sizes in PascalVOC and that there may be different numbers of bounding boxes per image.